Bidens among thousands paying respects to Queen Elizabeth II

 Family by family, thousands of people kept joining the line around the clock, braving chilly overnight temperatures and waits of up to 17 hours in a queue that stretched for over 5 miles (8 kilometers).

-Lauren Wilson, a 36-year-old student, was in the much shorter queue for people with mobility issues.
+Lauren Wilson, 36, was in the much-shorter queue for people with mobility issues.
 She said she wanted to experience in person the coffin lying in state.

 “The world is in such a weird place and then this happened.
 It feels more momentous,” she said.